ircdocs/modern-irc/_includes/modern-appendix.md

 This mode is standard, and the mode letter used for it is `"+t"`.

-This channel mode controls whether channel priveleges are required to set the topic, and does not have any value.
+This channel mode controls whether channel privileges are required to set the topic, and does not have any value.

-If this mode is enabled, users must have channel priveledges such as [halfop](#halfop-prefix) or [operator](#operator-prefix) status in order to change the topic of a channel.
+If this mode is enabled, users must have channel privileges such as [halfop](#halfop-prefix) or [operator](#operator-prefix) status in order to change the topic of a channel.
 In a channel that does not have this mode enabled, anyone may set the topic of the channel using the [`TOPIC`](#topic-message) command.

 ### No External Messages Mode